frostwire/frostwire/telluride/README.md

  - `ffmpeg` (for audio-only downloads. audio is extracted from the downloaded video)
  - `youtube_dl`, `pycryptodome`, `pyinstaller`

+## Web Server Mode

+If you want your app to make repeated requests to telluride it's very expensive starting and destroying a new telluride process every time.
+By passing the `--server` option and optionally a tcp `--port` number you can run telluride in the background and send requests to the web server from localhost.

+The default port number is `47999`, as defined on `server.py`

+Telluride will receive your HTTP requests at the root path and it will expect only two possible request parameters:
+ - `url=<url encoded video page url>` - It will search for the available metadata and return it in JSON, the same as when you execute telluride in `--meta-only` mode
+ - `shutdown=1` - Pass this paremeter if you want to shutdown the telluride web server

+**This web server is designed only to receive requests from `localhost`**.
+If you want to do something like a P2P network of telluride webservers to resolve a lot of these requests, you need to implement all the peer to peer abstractions and have your p2p client/server talk to the local instance of telluride on each peer.
+Web server mode is a simple web interface to telluride.

 ## License
 ```
 Copyright 2020-2021 FrostWire LLC.